knee-cola/jest-mock-fetch/README.md

 ## fetch.mockResponse(response[, requestInfo])
 After a request has been made to the server (web service), this method resolves that request by simulating a server response.
 Status meaning is ignored, i.e. `400` will still resolve `fetch` promise.
 Use `mockError` for non-2xx responses.

 **NOTE:** This method should be called _after_ the fetch call in your test for the promise to resolve properly.
+After all remember that this mock works **synchronously**.

 ### Arguments: `response`
 The first argument of this method is the a **response object** returned by the server, with a structure illustrated by the snippet below.
 All the properties are optional, meaning that if a property is ommitted it will be replaced by a default value (defaults are shown in the snippet).